danielt17/Triplet-network-few-shot-learning/README.md

 ## Agenda

 This project was done as the final project in the course deep learning (046211) at the technion.
 Our project focused on reimplmentating the paper
-<a href="https://arxiv.org/abs/1412.6622">"Deep Metric Learning Using Triplet Network"</a> by Elad Hoffer, et.al and testing it on a another dataset named: <a href="https://github.com/zalandoresearch/fashion-mnist">Fasion MNIST</a>.
+<a href="https://arxiv.org/abs/1412.6622">"Deep Metric Learning Using Triplet Network"</a> by Elad Hoffer, et.al. and testing it on a another dataset named: <a href="https://github.com/zalandoresearch/fashion-mnist">Fasion MNIST</a>.
 Afterwards we used the architecture in the setting of few shot learning and evaluted its performance.

 |Folders       | Content |
 |----------------|---------|